SpeciesFileGroup/matrix_row_coder/README.md

 Bundle is created using Browserify with the transform Vueify.
 The Vue components are in [Single File Components](https://vuejs.org/v2/guide/single-file-components.html).
 So you will have to transform them if you want to use the Matrix Row Coder component in your own Vue.

 Each Vue component's stylesheet is written in Stylus and included in the Single File Component (.vue).

-Make sure you've installed Stylus when transforming them.
+Mocha and Browserify are using Babel to translate the ES2015 module style into something that Node and browsers can use.
+Using `require` will still work, but if we use a tree-shaking transform such as `rollup` you will lose that benefit on CommonJS modules.

 ## Setup